 never set forth a plan to reduce unemployment in this way.
 I suspect that they

-Government, after all, that had organized the successful war effort.
+the Government, had just successfully organized a massive war effort.
 It's reasonable

 to think, therefore, that many Conservatives at this time must have guessed the obvious:

-namely, that millions would have loved a decent wage and job security, instead of
+namely, that millions would have loved a decent wage and the job security of

-A much bigger fear would then develop: if public works programs succeeded,
+So, a much bigger but unpoken fear developed, namely: if public works

 might not be needed much.
 Surely they would not be as important or so well-paid.

 It would be wrong to assume that Chancellors were troubled by the unemployment

 and suffering they caused.
 The Cabinet Papers do not show they cared one whit

 about the pain their policies were inflicting on millions.
 By going back on the